GatlenCulp/gatpack/README.md

 ### 05 Edit the Template

 The LaTeX template files are denoted with `*.jinja.tex`.
+See the instructions on writing LaTeX-Jinja templates down below.

 ### 06 Build your Project

+Run the `build.sh` script.
+Check that `output/packet.pdf` was successfully built.

 ______________________________________________________________________